trinhdhk/joinme/inst/stan/include/submodels/latent_class/README.md

 marker-weight, and functional submodels remain responsible for their own scientific likelihood contributions.

+The R declaration
+`jm_prior(class = list(baseline_prob = ..., slope = ..., family = ...))`
+supplies all three prior parts. `baseline_prob` is the Dirichlet concentration, `slope` is the coefficient prior for `formulaClass`, and `family` is the centred, unit-scale distribution used within every class.
+The family is Student-t, Normal, or Laplace; class-specific locations and scales remain separate fitted quantities.

 ## Read the blocks in order

 1. [functions](functions/README.md) — component densities and class